chroma-core/chroma/docs/cip/CIP-10112023_Authorization.md

 ## **Rejected Alternatives**

-We considered several alternatives that are more vendor specific (such az Auth0, Okta, Permit.io etc.) but we decided to go with a more generic approach that will allow users to be able to extend the authorization framework to support additional features and providers.
+We considered several alternatives that are more vendor specific (such az Auth0, Okta, Permit.io etc.), but we decided to go with a more generic approach that will allow users to be able to extend the authorization framework to support additional features and providers.